ChanwonJung/Digital-Twin-Based-Service-Robot-Operating-System-Configuration-Project-2/README.md

 #### 📈 5) Polynomial Fitting & Center Line Calculation
-Used np.polyfit() to model lanes with a 2nd-degree polynomial:
+Used a second-degree polynomial curve fitting in the form of x = Ay² + By + C using np.polyfit().

-a: curvature, b: slope, c: intercept.
+To enable smoother and gentler cornering, we reduced the A coefficient slightly and increased the B coefficient, making the turning behavior more gradual and stable.

 <img width="202" alt="image" src="https://github.com/user-attachments/assets/aa960a3e-6e01-45b1-85c0-9a668b58f795" />

-If both lanes are detected, the midpoint is calculated.
+The red and light blue lanes represent the curve before coefficient adjustment, while the orange and light blue lanes represent the curve after applying the adjusted coefficients.

+Also if both lanes are detected, the midpoint is calculated.
 If only one lane is detected, the path is estimated 350px from that lane.

 #### 🧠 6) Dynamic Threshold Adjustment
 Automatically adjusts the V (brightness) value based on the number of masked pixels.